hcholab/sfkit/README.md

 ### Questions

-If you have questions or concerns, you can reach me at [smendels@broadinstitute.org](mailto:smendels@broadinstitute.org).
+If you have questions or concerns, you can reach us at [support@sfkit.org](mailto:support@sfkit.org).